huntdatacenter/docs/docs/coordination/faq.md

 #### How can we add a new lab to our existing data space?

-In short, the compliance coordinator sends us a signed [lab order](/agreements/get-going/#lab-orders) and coordinate signed [user agreements](/agreements/downloads/#user-agreement) between your lab leader and your individual lab users.
-Head over to our [get going](/agreements/get-going/) for more information on the process.
+In short, the compliance coordinator sends us a signed lab order and coordinate signed user agreements between your lab leader and your individual lab users.
+Head over to our [get going](/coordination/get-going/lab)-pages for more information on the process.

 #### How can we split one lab into two labs?

 As science grows inside your individual labs you may see the need to move part of this activity over to a new lab for example due to compliance issues separating data and lab users.
 Technically we don't split labs but add new ones.
 To add a new lab to your data space:

-- send us a new [lab order](/agreements/get-going/#lab-orders) and coordinate new new lab user agreements between your lab leader and individual lab users in the new lab;
+- send us a [new lab order](/service-desk/data-space-orders.html#new-lab) and coordinate new lab user agreements between your lab leader and individual lab users in the new lab;
-- evaluate if you need to deactivate some users in your original lab after the move, and if so send us a list of users you want to deactivate on [email](/contact).
+- evaluate if you need to deactivate some users in your original lab after the move, and [request user deactivation](/service-desk/lab-orders.html#deactivate-lab-user) in your original lab if relevant.
 - consider how you will transfer data into your new lab, for example by ordering an [internal kista](/agreements/downloads/#external-kista-import-order) from your original to your new lab.

 #### How can we move a lab to a different data space?